 If you decide to add a jingle bell, string a jingle bell to a piece of ribbon, feed the ribbon through the inside of the pot up through to outside bottom.
 Secure the ribbon ends to the outside pot bottom with glue.
-Glue wood doll head to bottom of clay pot.
-Glue felt hat to top of doll head.
-Glue white pompom to tip of hat.
+Glue the wooden doll head to the bottom of clay pot.
+Next, glue the felt hat to the top of the doll head.
+Finish the hat, if desired, by gluing a white pompom to the tip of the hat.

 Paint a black line around the pot to create a belt and two dots for buttons.
-Paint a small square with gold paint for a buckle and paint two dots on top of the black button dots.
+A small square of gold paint makes the buckle and paint two smaller gold dots to highlight the black button dots.
 Add a gold line at the centre right of the belt buckle inside.
 Allow the paint to dry.

-Glue faux fur around the hat and clay pot top, as shown.
-Glue eyelet lace around the neck area, keeping the seams at the back and secure the seams with a little hot glue.
+Glue faux fur around the hat and clay pot top as shown in the photos.
+Add eyelet lace around the neck area, gluing the seams at the back and securing the seams with a little hot glue.
 Glue a small bow to the front center neck.

 Use colored pencils, and follow the face diagram, shown at right, to draw eyes, eyebrows, nose and mouth.
 Lightly shade cheeks with red pencil.

-These will look very cute done with red felt and red paint in place of the green.
+These tiny little clay pot elves also look very cute done with red felt and red paint in place of the green.

 For the elf fans out there, please check out my Recycled Light Bulb Elf which includes a printable pattern, our Alphabet Block Elf which also has a Santa version, and also Mini Pinecone Elves which are small but versatile because you can pose them in various ways thanks to the chenille stems used for the arms and legs.